 Every pitch starts with the model#

-The model is real.
+Yes, the model is real.
 The model is impressive.
 The model is worth what it costs.
 None of that is in dispute.

 What is in dispute is whether the model is the part of AI that determines whether the business gets value back.
 It is not.

-Intelligence is becoming the cheapest part of the stack.
+That shared intelligence is becoming the cheapest part of the stack.

-The expensive part is the orchestration around the model.
+Expensive is the orchestration around the model.
 The integration with the systems the customer already runs.
 The identity layer that decides which agent is allowed to do which thing for which person.
 The audit log that records which decision was made and why.
 The workflow that turns a model response into an action the business can stand behind.

-The reader is a chief information officer with a board meeting next quarter.
+Picture the reader: a chief information officer with a board meeting next quarter.
 The reader is a chief financial officer trying to find the return on the last four AI line items.

 The reader is an operator at any level trying to make AI useful inside a real business with real systems.
 The pitch deck the reader is reading next week opens at the model.
 The pitch deck closes before it reaches the layer where the value actually lives.
 The reader’s job is to notice the closing slide and ask what comes after it.